The Big Five Personality Test Free Online Alternative

 The combination of these traits gives the popular OCEAN or CANOE acronyms under which the Big Five goes.
 So, let’s take a look at what these traits are and what they measure.

-The Big Five personality traits are:
+The Big Five personality test measures the following traits:

 Each of these five broad personality dimensions contains many other sub traits or facets that deliver a more accurate personality description.